resque/resque-unique_by_arity/README.md

 ### Debugging

-Run your worker with `RESQUE_DEBUG=true` to see payloads printed before they are used to determine uniqueness.
+Run your worker with `RESQUE_DEBUG=true` to see payloads printed before they are used to determine uniqueness, as well as a lot of other debugging output.

 ### Customize Unique Keys Per Job